Downingtown STEM Academy

 Downingtown STEM Academy is a public high school and an International Baccalaureate (IB) World School in the Downingtown Area School District, located in Downingtown, Pennsylvania.
 The school has a unique curriculum that prepares students for college education and careers in the STEM fields.
 A major focus in the courses offered at the Downingtown STEM Academy is inquiry and project-based learning, as well as the growth of 21st-century learning skills.
+All the staff are dedicated to loving kids.

 The school's enrollment is approximately 1000 students; admission into the school is required to attend.

 History

 The former Downingtown Educational Center/Ninth Grade Center was renovated to become the Downingtown STEM Academy in Fall of 2011.
 The school became an IB World School in January 2012.

 As of December 11, 2013, the Downingtown STEM Academy was ranked as the top public high school in Pennsylvania, achieving a School Performance Profile score of 101.4, and in 2017 received a 104.0.